 Can you tell us about your career so far at Kantar?

 I’ve worked with Kantar, on and off, for the last 30+ years.
-I have been part of this company through its evolution, across its various parts, as it changed names and ownership over the last 30+ years.
+I have been part of this company through its evolution, across its various parts, as it changed names and ownership.
 I began as a research executive and grew to head a region with TNS in India and, finally, to head the country with Kantar.
 In between I did short stints on the client side with VST (a BAT company in India) and with Technopak (a management consulting firm).
-I returned to the Kantar fold when I took over LMRB (Lanka Market Research Bureau) as CEO in Colombo, then moved to Delhi with IMRB, took over as CEO of IMRB and then took over as CEO of Insights, South Asia when Kantar First happened.
+I returned to the Kantar fold when I took over LMRB (Lanka Market Research Bureau) as CEO in Colombo, then moved to Delhi with IMRB, took over as CEO of IMRB and then took over as CEO of the Insights division, South Asia, when Kantar was brought closer together.
 It’s been a combination of hard work and serendipity that got me here – which, I suspect, is the case with most people!

 What does it mean for you to win this award again?